basveeling/wavenet/README.md

     - Caveat: Make sure your wav files are supported by scipy.io.wavefile.read(): e.g. don't use 24bit wav and remove meta info.
 - Run with: `$ python wavenet.py 'data_dir=your_data_dir_name'`
 - Test preprocessing results with: `$ python wavenet.py test_preprocess with 'data_dir=your_data_dir_name'`

+## Note on computational cost:
+The Wavenet model is quite expensive to train and sample from.
+We can however trade computation coast with accuracy and fidility by lowering the sampling rate, layer stacks and the amount of channels per layer.
+A Tesla K80 can generate ~15 samples per second using the `small` configuration, around ~4 minutes of sampling for a second of audio, at a sampling rate of 4000hz.